- nat sharp

 Step 1 – Identify all the relevant stats and steps

-Whatever information you’re considering to visualise, you’ll need to choose all the relevant, most impactful stats and explanations.
-Always aim to limit yourself to 5 or 7 points or steps.
-An odd number of points always seems to work better than an even set.
-Any more will make the final infographic busy and complex in itself.
+Whatever information you’re considering to visualise, you’ll need to choose the most relevant, impactful stats and supporting copy.
+Aim to limit this to a maximum of seven points or steps.
+An odd number of points often works better than an even set.
+Any more will make the infographic too busy.

 Step 2 – Write all the copy/words to explain each stat or step